 Cryptography has for a long time conformed to the idea that the techniques used to protect sensitive data had themselves to be kept secret.
 Such principle, known as ``cryptography by obscurity'' has however become inadequate in our modern era.
-Cryptography, that has developed as a science in the 1970s and 1980s \cite{EcryptChallenges} allowed to move away from this historical picture and most of the modern cryptographic systems are now based on publicly announced algorithms while their security lies in the use of secret keys.
+The cryptography that has developed as a science in the 1970s and 1980s \cite{EcryptChallenges} has allowed us to move away from this historical picture and most of the modern cryptographic systems are now based on publicly announced algorithms while their security lies in the use of secret keys.

-Distributing keys among a set of legitimate users while guaranteeing the secrecy of these keys with respect to any potential opponent is thus a central issue in cryptography, known as the {\it Key Establishment Problem}.
+Distributing keys among a set of legitimate users while guaranteeing the secrecy of these keys with respect to any potential opponent is thus a central issue in cryptography, known as the {\it secret key agreement problem}.

-There are currently five families of cryptographic methods that can be used to solve the Key Establishment Problem between distant users: \begin{enumerate} \item Classical Information-theoretic schemes \item Classical public-key cryptography \item Classical computationally secure symmetric-key cryptographic schemes \item Quantum Key Distribution \item Trusted couriers \end{enumerate} We will present how each of those cryptographic families can provide solutions to the Key Establishment problem and discuss, in each case, the type of security that can be provided.
-We will also consider a sixth type of Key Establishment schemes: hybrid schemes built by combining some of the methods listed above.
+There are currently five families of cryptographic methods that can be used to solve the secret key agreement problem between distant users: \begin{enumerate} \item Classical ITS schemes \item Classical computationally secure public-key cryptography \item Classical computationally secure symmetric-key cryptographic schemes \item Quantum key distribution \item Trusted couriers \end{enumerate} We will present how each of these cryptographic families can provide solutions to the key agreement problem and discuss, in each case, the type of security that can be provided.
+We will also consider a sixth type of secret key agreement schemes: hybrid schemes built by combining some of the methods listed above.